furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

 This package offers a curated list of technical analysis indicators implemented in cython.
-It is built around `numpy` arrays and aims to be compatible with `pandas` or also `polars` where applicable.
+It is built around `numpy` arrays and aims to be compatible with `pandas` and also `polars` where applicable.
 The library is pre-transpiled with `cython` so as not to require `cython` at installation.
 Also it does not link with `numpy` in order to avoid version dependencies.